 Go with the gut: Our symbiotic relationship with our intestinal bacteria

-On the Up Close podcast: chemist Spencer Williams on rapidly emerging understandings of human microbiota, the microorganisms residing on and within our bodies.
+Chemist Spencer Williams talks to the Up Close podcast on rapidly emerging understandings of human microbiota, the microorganisms residing on and in our bodies.

 Brain ever changing: Neuroplasticity and its role in mental health

-On the Up Close podcast: behavioural neuroscientist Anthony Hannan explores the dynamic, biodirectional interplay of brain and body.
+On this Up Close podcast, behavioural neuroscientist Anthony Hannan explores the dynamic, biodirectional interplay of brain and body.